(214) 390-7947 (Overseas Callers)

 What happens if I miss my flight or arrive late?

-If you miss your flight or arrive late, you have to immediately notify our in-country coordinator, so that he/she can rearrange the airport pick-up schedule.
-You will be provided the contact information prior to your departure.
-If you missed or delayed your flight you make arrive to hotel which is written in your placement
+If you miss your flight or arrive late, you have to immediately notify our in-country coordinator so that s/he can rearrange the airport pick-up schedule.
+You will be provided with the contact information before your departure.

 Who will come to pick me up?
 How do I recognize this person at the airport?

-Once you have completed all the custom formalities, you have to head towards the airport terminal to meet up with our local representative who will be there waiting for you.
+Once you have completed all the customs formalities, you have to head towards the airport terminal to meet up with our local representative, who will be there waiting for you.
 Recognizing our local representative is very easy – you just need to look for a person with a white sign that has your name on it.

 Who will take me to the airport for my departure?